isiahmeadows/mithril.js/design/modal.md

 This is exposed under `mithril/modal`.

-- `m(Modal, ...children)` - Render the modal dialog
+- `modal(...children)` - Render the modal dialog
     - Set the `mithril/modal:target` context key to set the modal target.
 By default, this is `info.document.body`, but you can set it in context to change it globally or locally.
-    - Top-level children represent the overlay, and inner children represent the modal contents
+    - Top-level `children` represent the overlay, and inner children of it represent the modal's contents
     - Children represent additional attributes for the overlay itself, and they may contain one or more elements for the modal itself.
     - Pass `m.state((_, info) => info.whenReady(func))` to observe when the modal is first shown.
     - Pass `m.state((_, info) => info.whenRemoved(func))` to observe when the modal is removed.